 I decided to create a barely sweet, dairy free and less cakey version of this classic bake.
 Something we could easily slice, toast and eat for breakfast.
 And most importantly. slather with peanut butter, specifically the Fairtrade organic peanut butter from Equal Exchange.
 Although these days, I tend to use my own homemade peanut butter.

 The first time I made this breakfast banana bread I used sprouted spelt flour and some of Equal Exchange’s fragrant floral honey.
-However, since that first time I’ve only used ordinary wholemeal spelt flour and whatever honey I happen to have in the house at the time.
+However, since that first time I’ve used ordinary wholemeal spelt flour and whatever honey I happen to have in the house at the time.

 We have it toasted and untoasted.
 Both are thoroughly delicious, especially when spread with butter or peanut butter.